ajhhermansson/DocuToads/README.md

 # DocuToads

-DocuToads is an open source minimum edit distance algorithm that can handle cut-paste edit operations, created by Henrik Hermansson, who reserves some rights.
+DocuToads is an open source minimum edit distance algorithm written in Python 2.7 that can handle cut-paste edit operations, created by Henrik Hermansson, who reserves some rights.
 This code may be modified and used by anyone, granted that this source is cited.

 STEP BY STEP INSTRUCTIONS FOR USING DOCUTOADS